 That is why it is important for both parents and children to be aware of these risks and keep up to date with the latest guidance on how to support your children online.

-The Adventures of Kara, Winston and the SMART Crew - 5 E-Safety SMART rules for children 7 to 11 years.
+- The Adventures of Kara, Winston and the SMART Crew - 5 Online Safety SMART rules for children 7 to 11 years.

 Please visit our Policies Page to read the document outlined below:

 The NSPCC (National Society for the Prevention of Cruelty to Children) is the leading children's charity fighting to end child abuse in the UK and Channel Islands.
 They help children who have been abused to rebuild their lives, protect those at risk, and find the best ways of preventing abuse from ever happening.

 Childnet International is a non-profit organisation working with others to help make the Internet a great and safe place for children.

 Net Aware, produced by O2 and NSPCC, is a guide for parents to 39 of the most popular sites, apps and games that young people use.
 Using reviews from adults and children, it helps parents decide if a site is right for their child, if it’s age-appropriate and explores what risks they might encounter, enabling parents or professionals to help keep their children safe online.

 Safer Internet UK provide online safety tips, advice and resources to help children and young people stay safe online.